-Pepper received her name for her close relationship with Salt.
+Pepper received her name because of her close relationship with Salt.
 The pair were both given names in 1976, two of the first humpbacks to be named!
-As with Salt, we don't know her exact age but she is a grandmother to at least four baby humpbacks (called calves).
+As with Salt we don't know her exact age, but she is a grandmother to at least four baby humpbacks.
 Like people, most humpbacks are right 'handed' but not Pepper!
-And that's not the only trait that makes her stand out from the crowd.

 What you'll get

-Adopt a humpback and make a real difference!
+Adopt Pepper this Christmas and make a real difference!